RafaelSouza00/RafaelSouza00/README.md

 - 👋 Hi, I’m @RafaelSouza00
-- 👀 I’m interested in being the best
+- 👀 I’m interested in being the best and going abroad
 - 🌱 I’m currently learning Computer Engineering
 - 📫 How to reach me : By gmail - rafaelsouza2000.rs@gmail.com